Yah-Mo1/Docker-Container/README.md

 Persistent Storage for Redis: Configure Redis to use a volume to persist its data.
 Environment Variables: Modify the Flask application to read Redis connection details from environment variables and update the docker-compose.yml accordingly.
-Scaling the Application: Scale the Flask service to run multiple instances and load balance between them using Docker Compose.
+Scaling the Application: Scale the Flask service to run multiple instances and load balance between them using Docker Compose. --> use nginx for load balancing and modifying dockercompose to have deploy --> replicas option